 When should I start looking and where?

 Great question.
 Narrow down your region’s season for starters.
 Once you have determined that “yes” they are out there then the adventure begins.
 Many seasoned hunters have their favorite areas.
 Dead or dying elms, old apple orchards, old ash, poplar trees and yes even pines.
 It truly can be a hit and miss adventure at times.
 Not every elm you cross will have morels around it so don’t get discouraged.
 Depending on your region, you may have to look harder than others.
-My good friends at the The Morelmasters have a great page on their site that is really helpful for beginners.
-Keep in mind the tips and suggestions from this link are coming from southern Wisconsin morel hunters where the morels are plentiful.
-But still they offer some great pictures and concepts.
-Often times morel hunters have a particular type of wooded growth that attracts them and this comes with experience and lots of trial and error….and luck!
+Often times morel hunters have a particular type of wooded growth that attracts them as a hunter, and this comes with experience and lots of trial and error….and often times luck!

 For those who are unfamiliar with tree identification, the Ohio Public Library Information Network has this great page to get you started in tree identification.

 If you are just beginning morel hunting, see if you can find someone who will let you tag along and have them share their tips and tricks of the trade.
 One final note: read the blog post “5 Tips For Finding More Morels” for additional tips and suggestions.